Duffy (singer): Kidnapping and recovery

 On 25 February 2020, on her official website, Duffy wrote that she had been "raped and drugged and held hostage over some weeks".
 She said she had disappeared from the spotlight so she could recover, adding that she was now doing well, but it had taken her time to recover.
-She did not disclose the identity of her attackers or when or where the attack took place.
+She did not disclose the identity of her attackers, or when or where the attack took place.

-In a longer statement published that April, Duffy wrote that she had been drugged at a restaurant on her birthday, taken to a foreign country on a plane, and was then held captive in a hotel room and raped.
-Since the ordeal, Duffy said that she spent "almost 10 years completely alone" and, thanking her psychologist, said that she now felt she could "leave this decade behind", but added: "I very much doubt I will ever be the person people once knew".
+In a longer statement published that April, Duffy wrote that she had been drugged at a restaurant on her birthday, taken to a foreign country on a plane, and then held captive in a hotel room and raped.
+Since the ordeal, Duffy says that she has spent "almost 10 years completely alone" and, thanking her psychologist, said that she now felt she could "leave this decade behind", but added: "I very much doubt I will ever be the person people once knew".

+In an upcoming documentary on Disney+, Duffy will discuss the sexual assault and her retreat from public life in detail for the first time.